Back to Resources

 Inviting Clients

 The invitation flow is designed to be frictionless.
-When you send an invite, the client receives a branded email from your agency with a link to accept the invitation, set a password, and access their portal.
+When you send an invite, the client receives a branded email with a single-use activation link and opens the portal without credential setup.
 Invitations expire after 7 days but can be resent at any time.

 You can track invitation status from the client record -- see whether an invite was sent, accepted, or is still pending.
-If a client user forgets their password, they can reset it through the portal login page without needing to contact your team.
-Session management uses secure httpOnly cookies, and sessions are scoped to the portal domain to prevent any overlap with staff authentication.
+Returning clients enter their email on the portal login page and receive a link that expires after 15 minutes and works once.
+Session management uses secure httpOnly cookies, and client sessions remain separate from staff authentication.

 Security and Data Isolation